Everything you need to know about Pongogo, how it works, and how to

 Can I add my own instruction files?

 Yes!
 Pongogo is designed to be extensible.
-You can add custom instruction

-files for your team's specific conventions, coding standards, or domain knowledge.
-These
+conventions, coding standards, or domain knowledge.
+These will

-will be indexed and routed alongside the built-in instructions.
+be indexed and routed alongside the built-in instructions.

 Can I disable certain instruction categories?

-Yes, you can configure which instruction categories are active.
-This is useful if you have
+Yes, you can configure which instruction categories are

-your own guidelines for certain areas or want to focus the agent on specific topics.
+certain areas or want to focus the agent on specific topics.

 Still Have Questions?